-Túpac Amaru, 1545-1572 CE, was the last Sapa Inca and the ruler of the Neo-Inca state which survived in Vilcabamba, in a remote part of Peru, once Cusco itself had fallen to the Spanish invaders.
+Túpac Amaru, 1545-1572 CE, was the last Sapa Inca and the ruler of the Inca state which survived in Vilcabamba, in a remote part of Peru, once Cusco itself had fallen to the Spanish invaders.
 In 1572, the Spaniards attacked the new capital too but Túpac Amaru fled into the jungle where he eventually, after a month-long pursuit, was arrested and then executed.

 In Peru a Marxist guerrilla group, the Túpac Amaru Revolutionary Movement, was founded in the early 1980s.
-They wanted to turn Peru into a socialist state and fight imperialism.
+They wanted to turn Peru into a socialist state and to fight against imperialism.
 They too robbed banks and organized kidnappings.
 In December 1996, fourteen members of the movement occupied the Japanese embassy in Lima and held 72 people hostage for more than four months.
 The hostages were eventually freed and the hostage-takers summarily executed.

-The American rapper Tupac Amaru Shakur, 1971–1996 CE, was named after Túpac Amaru II.
+The American rapper Tupac Amaru Shakur, 1971–1996 CE, was he too named after Túpac Amaru II.
 His parents were both members of the Black Panther Party, a revolutionary organization in the United States fighting for the rights of black people.
 Tupac Shakur was killed in a gang related shooting in Las Vegas.